DaveThw/davethw.github.io/_posts/2017-02-25-securing-nodered.md

 title: Securing Node-RED connections (HTTPS / WSS)
 tags: raspberrypi nodered
 ---
-So, if I am potentially going to host my [remote app for the Ion](https://github.com/DaveThw/EOSRemote) on GitHub, GitHub [serves it over HTTPS](https://davethw.github.io/EOSRemote/www/).
-You can't open a standard websocket connection (ws://...) from an HTTPS page (probably wise!), only a secure one (wss://...).
+So, if I am potentially going to host developemnt of my [remote app for the Ion](https://github.com/DaveThw/EOSRemote) on GitHub it'll be very useful to preview new features as I'm working on it, but GitHub Pages [serves it over HTTPS](https://davethw.github.io/EOSRemote/).
+And you can't open a standard websocket connection (ws://...) from an HTTPS page (probably wise!), only a secure one (wss://...).
 Therefore I need to enable secure connections on Node-RED.

 Following a combination of instructions from here (http://industrialinternet.co.uk/node-red/adding-https-ssl-to-node-red/), and Tip 5 here (http://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/), and here (https://www.hardill.me.uk/wordpress/2015/05/11/securing-node-red/).